Top Menu

 Powder room makeover

-Now, I didn't want too many nail holes showing on the final planks and that's why I used lots of Liquid Nails during this planked ceiling installation.
+I didn't want too many nail holes showing on the final planks, so I used lots of Liquid Nails during this planked ceiling installation.

 Cristina Garay

-Although, for this first plank I also had to add two more nails on the face of the plank close to the wall.
+For this first plank, I also had to add two more nails on the face of the plank, close to the wall.

 Cristina Garay - Ryobi brad nailer